-Reclassification of Previously Issued Financial Statements-Certain prior period amounts have been reclassified to conform to the current period presentation.
+Reclassification of Previously Issued Financial Statements - Certain prior period amounts have been reclassified to conform to the current period presentation.
 These reclassifications do not have a material impact on our condensed consolidated financial statements.
-We have reclassified \$10.9 million on the condensed consolidated balance sheet at May 1, 2010 from cash equivalents to short-term marketable securities related to variable-rate demand notes and municipal bonds, which have an embedded put option that allows the bondholder to sell the security at par plus accrued interest.
-While these reclassified securities are considered highly liquid, we believe they are more appropriately classified as short-term marketable securities.
-This reclassification decreased net cash used in investing activities by \$10.5 million on the condensed consolidated statements of cash flow for the three months ended May 1, 2010.
-We have also reclassified \$0.3 million on the condensed consolidated statements of operations for the three months ended May 1, 2010 from selling, general and administrative expenses to cost of goods sold related to occupancy, fulfillment and warehousing costs associated with our ecommerce business.
+We have reclassified \$0.5 million and \$0.9 million on the condensed consolidated statements of operations for the three and nine months ended October 30, 2010 from selling, general and administrative expenses to cost of goods sold related to occupancy, fulfillment and warehousing costs associated with our ecommerce business.
 We have reclassified these expenses to align the classification of our ecommerce business expenses with the classification of other occupancy, distribution and warehousing costs in cost of goods sold.